Stock market today: Big tech stocks dive again as their split deepens with the rest of Wall Street

-NEW YORK (AP) — Big technology stocks are dropping again Wednesday, hurt by worries about potentially worsening trade tensions with China.
-That’s dragging market indexes to their worst day in months, but conditions may be less discouraging underneath the surface, and nearly as many U.S. stocks are rising as falling.
+NEW YORK (AP) — Wall Street's record-breaking rally is running into a wall Wednesday, as worries about potentially worsening trade tensions with China hit stocks of chip companies.
+That’s dragging market indexes to their worst day in months, but conditions may be less discouraging underneath the surface.

-But the Dow Jones Industrial Average was adding 103 points, or 0.3%, to its record set a day earlier, as of 10:45 a.m.
+But the Dow Jones Industrial Average was adding 226 points, or 0.6%, to its record set a day earlier, as of 12:45 p.m.
 Eastern time.
-The smaller stocks in the Russell 2000 were also holding up better than the rest of the market, down a more modest 0.5%, after roaring in recent days on hopes that interest rates are about to get easier and the U.S. economy will avoid a recession.
+More stocks in the S&P 500 were also rising than falling.

 The market's spotlight was squarely on chip companies, which tumbled after a report from Bloomberg News said President Joe Biden is considering the most severe trade restrictions available if companies like the Netherlands' ASML and Japan's Tokyo Electron continue to ship advanced semiconductor technology to China.
 The U.S. government has blocked Chinese access to advanced chips and the equipment to make them, citing security concerns, and urged its allies to follow suit.